On the name “Capilano”

 The teaching resource xwməθkwəyə̓ m: qwi:l̕qwəl̕ ʔə kwθə snəw̓eyəɬ ct Musqueam: giving information about our teachings sheds further light on this topic in “Chapter 3: Teaching Language: hən̓q̓əmin̓əm̓ Orthography and Pronunciation Guide.”

-hən̓q̓əmin̓əm̓ has 36 consonants, 22 of which are not found in English . . .
+hən̓q̓əmin̓əm̓ has 36 consonants, 22 of which are not found in English. . . .
 Since the majority of hən̓q̓əmin̓əm̓ sounds are different from those of English, the English alphabet (orthography) is not an adequate nor a straightforward system for writing hən̓q̓əmin̓əm̓ words.
 Instead, Musqueam uses the North American Phonetic Alphabet (NAPA), where each sound is represented by a single distinct symbol.
 This is a significant advantage for learning how to read, as the hən̓q̓əmin̓əm̓ alphabet creates consistency of interpretation and predictability of pronunciation.
 Though they may appear foreign at first, symbols like “ə,” called “schwa,” are found in the pronunciation guides of most English dictionaries. ⁸

 ə = the u in “but”

-ʷ= The little w next to a letter means that the particular sound is made with your lips rounded
+ʷ= the little w next to a letter means that the particular sound is made with your lips rounded

 We look forward to soliciting and compensating audio, visual, and written works that continue the conversation of the importance of recognizing Indigenous places and names, their orthographies and pronunciations, while confronting issues of settler appropriation — including our own — in our local context and the publishing sector we operate in.
 In the meantime, readers can find all works related to local Indigenous places and names published in TCR in a new features category on our website.